 If you’ve determined it’s people you’re trying to find, consider the environment.
 Even the best lighted perimeters with low light/no light video technologies may be compromised if there’s blowing sand or snow, and/or fog.
 At a minimum you should be considering a layered “defense in depth” approach, with physical and electronic systems providing enhanced protection for the times when conditions are bad.

 As outside reps for leading industry manufacturers, we have field experience with scores of sensors and systems.

-It is with this insight that we repeat what we wrote last year: many of our clients once felt that video was their best line of outdoor perimeter defense.
+It is with this insight that we repeat: many of our clients once felt that video was their best line of outdoor perimeter defense.
 Video was chosen to tell them how something happened, and who did it.
-It takes one incident to tell them they need more than video alone can provide.
+It took one incident to tell them they need more than video alone can provide.

 *Denning is a manufacturer’s middleman that sells to resellers, so these sales estimates reflect wholesale equipment costs less accessory components and installation.